Video shows man brutally bashed inside department store for allegedly using racial slur

 The video went viral after being shared by controversial activist Tariq Nasheed.

-"A man at a store in #Flint allegedly referred to a Black man in the store as a 'n*****' while talking on the #phone," Mr Nasheed wrote.
+"A man at a store in #Flint allegedly referred to a Black man in the store as a 'n*****' while talking on the #phone," Nasheed wrote.

 "The Black man overheard him, then things went left. #CleanUpOnAisle3 #Ogun #NoAntiBlackRacism"